Wh0mM1/Template-App/README.md

 ### Overview

 This project allows a web application to define customizable templates for organizations, enabling each organization to have a unique set of column names.
 Users can easily change and add new mappings for these templates through an intuitive UI.
+We can upload csv file in order to add user list in particular company or we can even download the data for particular company in csv format.

 ### System Design